asmet081/asmet081/README.md

 ### Qualifications

-* Basics of object-oriented programming using Java, while learning basic data structures and algorithms
+* Basics of object-oriented programming using using data structures and algorithms (Java)
 * Brief understanding of coding fundamentals in both Python and HTML
 * Studied data analysis using R code
 * Fundamentals of Cyber Security